-Class visit and consultation will allow for the family to meet us personally, watch children learn and interact, and get a glimpse into our music community.
-Because a transformative experience cannot take place in only a couple of meetings, multiple visits are encouraged to help with whether or not to consider extended study.
+Class visit and consultation allows for the family to meet us personally, watch children learn and interact, and get a glimpse into our music community.
+Because a transformative experience cannot take place in only one or a few sessions, the purpose of multiple visits is to help with whether or not to consider extended study.
 Further, the Pre-Twinkle group program serves as an introductory period before committing to a schedule of individual lessons.
 Shinichi Suzuki says, “It is no good to try a little and quit before anything happens” (Talent Education for Young Children).

 I’m not sure if my child truly wants this?